 - While running the offset acquisition, navigate to the Sampling Control All tab.
 Double-click on the Subject whose offset you will be entering.
 Select the icon associated with the Blood Pressure Input Channel and/or LVP Input Channel to bring up the Analysis Attributes dialog.

 - Select the Offsets tab.
 At the bottom, located the Offset text box.
 Enter the value obtained from the NPMN parameter (Step 3 above).

 Note: For the LVP (above) and the BP (not pictured) analysis modules, a negative offset will be corrected by entering a positive value into the Start Offset text box.
 Example: If the signal is -5.2 mmHg below baseline; enter 5.2 in the text box.
 A positive offset, therefore, will be corrected by entering a negative value into the Start Offset text box.
-Example: If the signal is +3.1 mmHg below baseline; enter -3.1 in the text box.
+Example: If the signal is +3.1 mmHg above baseline; enter -3.1 in the text box.

 - Check the NPMN values after entering the offset to ensure the new value are approximately 0 mmHg.
 Notice, the signal on the Primary Graph will also reflect the update (may need to auto scale the channel).

 - Repeat steps 1-3 from the How to Enter an Offset section for any additional pressure channels.

 Note: The 2-point correction checkbox permits the definition of an offset value at the date and time prior to implant and another offset value at the date and time once explanted to apply a linear pressure drift correction over the duration, if desired.

 Please contact DSI Technical Support with any questions regarding when and how to take a zero pressure offset.